SIX60 LIVE AT MYSTERY CREEK, HAMILTON 2020.

-After the massive success of 2019’s sell-out Western Springs concerts the band are rightfully capitalising on this huge wave of popularity.
+After the massive success of 2019’s sell-out Western Springs concerts, the band are rightfully capitalising on this huge wave of popularity.
 With the ‘Six60 Saturday Tour’ proving to be equally as popular, if the rarity of the tickets is anything to go by, I’m looking forward to seeing how they can up their game this time around.

 Word and photos by Jacko Andrews

-After parking the car and walking the short stroll to the main field on a perfectly warm and nearly cloudless Waikato evening I managed to catch the full set of The Drax Project who were on great form tonight and tearing up the stage by the time I found my spot.
+After parking the car and walking the short stroll to the main field on a perfectly warm and nearly cloudless Waikato evening I managed to catch the full set of The Drax Project who were in great form tonight and tearing up the stage by the time I found my spot.

-The powerful sound system pushed to full noise for the band’s mega-hit ‘All This Time’, full impact and breathtakingly loud, perfectly ideal for the open field location and rapidly growing crowd filling the venue.
+The powerful sound system pushed to full noise for the band’s mega-hit ‘All This Time’, the full impact and breathtakingly loud, perfectly ideal for the open field location and rapidly growing crowd filling the venue.
 ‘Woke Up Late’ worked its magic to get people in the dance mood followed by a selection of great summer-vibe bangers and slow jams.

-When zero is finally reached to a pure whiteout backdrop the band standing in silhouette to a rapturous crowd – pure theatrics and just looked awesome.
+When zero is finally reached to a pure whiteout backdrop the band stands in silhouette to a rapturous crowd – pure theatrics and just looked awesome.
 Hitting the first guitar chords had every last hand in the air, the crowd roared and we were off.

 Having seen the band on a number of occasions over the years this staging was totally new and truly next-level design.
 The extremely well-choreographed show unfolded track by track over the night taking us on a rollercoaster of emotions and moods.

 The first three songs flew past in a whirlwind of colour and energy.
-While Six60 will never be confused with a high-impact K-pop boy band, their onstage energy is best described as laid back kiwi-style cool.
+While Six60 will never be confused with a high-impact K-pop boy band, their onstage energy is best described as laid-back Kiwi-style cool.

-The bands infectious kiwiana-good vibes is reflected in the lighting and AV production, driven home with a rousing rendition of ‘Roots’ accompanied by a full traditional Maori Kapa Haka troupe on stage.
+The band’s infectious kiwiana-good vibes is reflected in the lighting and AV production, driven home with a rousing rendition of ‘Roots’ accompanied by a full traditional Maori Kapa Haka troupe on stage.
 The message of togetherness is well received, the national pride heartstring on full boil for most there.

-Vocalist Matiu Walters has a modest humility but certainly knows how to work a Kiwi audience, controlling the energy of the night and keeping the interaction and energy up from the band and crowd.
+Vocalist Matiu Walters has modest humility but certainly knows how to work with a Kiwi audience, controlling the energy of the night and keeping the interaction and energy up from the band and crowd.

 He performs a cool 3-song solo interlude atop a tower in the middle of the crowd ‘for the people at the back’ which was excellent.
-More a campfire singalong of sorts, the intimate moment for 25-thousand felt typical for a Kiwi group, yeah – this is how we perform to our fans in New Zealand.
+More a campfire singalong of sorts, the intimate moment for 25 thousand felt typical for a Kiwi group, yeah – this is how we perform to our fans in New Zealand.
 The rendition of ‘Rise Up’ was particularly well done and well deserved of the huge swell of applause.

-The massive side video screens projected in incredible clarity across the field show each of the lads in action, the best shot being from behind drummer Eli Paewai’s position showing the full audience over his shoulder as he hammers out the rock-solid grooves, and the inevitable cheers and waves from everyone caught in the cameras view.
+The massive side video screens projected in incredible clarity across the field show each of the lads in action, the best shot being from behind drummer Eli Paewai’s position showing the full audience over his shoulder as he hammers out the rock-solid grooves and the inevitable cheers and waves from everyone caught in the camera’s view.